mc1arke/sonarqube-community-branch-plugin/README.md

 Set all other properties that you can define globally for all of your projects.

 ## How to decorate the PR

+When using GitLab CI (detected via the `GITLAB_CI`), the plugin will automatically configure itself for PR decoration and no additional steps are necessary.

-In order to decorate your Pull Request's source branch, you need to analyze your target branch first.
+In other environments, to decorate your Pull Request's source branch, you need to analyze your target branch first.

 ### Run analysis of branches